-A minimum inventory level is the fewest number of units you must have in stock of a product at all times.
+A minimum inventory level is the fewest number of units you must always have in stock of a product.
 If your stock falls below or near your minimum level, it’s your first indication that it is time to replenish stock.
 Established minimum inventory levels help prevent item shortages without needing to order excess units.

-There are many factors that can impact your minimum inventory level, but a standard formula to follow is:
+Many factors can impact your minimum inventory level, but a standard formula to follow is:

-Current Sales Velocity x Max Lead Time (time it takes your supplier to fulfill a purchase order) = Est. Minimum Inventory Level
+Current Sales Velocity x Max Lead Time (the time it takes your supplier to fulfill a purchase order) = Est. Minimum Inventory Level